Google Street View privacy concerns: Argentina

 In Argentina, Street View cars started taking pictures four years later than originally planned.
 Initially, Google planned to start collecting images on the same day as in Brazil but they didn't get government permits.
 These permits were obtained in September 2013.
 One day after Google Street View cars started taking pictures, a lawyer from La Plata tried to stop them in his city but on October 4, 2013, a justice dismissed his complaint.

 Canada

 While Canada, like other jurisdictions, has raised the issue of privacy concerns regarding Google Street View, the presence of Google cameras in one Canadian city in March 2009 gave rise to a different complaint.
 Les MacPherson, a columnist with the Saskatoon Star-Phoenix, complained in a March 28, 2009, column that the timing of the imaging, at the end of a protracted winter season and before the true onset of spring would cast an unfavourable image of Saskatoon and other cities.
-"What worries me more than any loss of privacy is the prospect of presenting to the world a highly unflattering impression of Canadian cities.
-With the possible exception of Victoria, they do not show off well in the spring.
-Google could not have picked a more inauspicious time to do its scanning.
-Saskatoon is unfortunately typical.
-For Google to record its images of the city at this most visually unappealing time of year is like photographing a beautiful woman who has just awakened from a six-month coma," he wrote.
 In early October 2009, the first Canadian cities began to appear on Street View; several, including Saskatoon, were not included in the initial roll-out.
 One city that was included, Calgary, included images taken in both summer and winter.
 Images of Saskatoon were rolled out on December 2, 2009.